How Does Comparative Negligence Affect a Slip and Fall Case?

 Modified Comparative Negligence

-Due to the many confusing elements involved in reaching slip and fall settlements, plan on being patient while your case plays out.
-Since this will likely involve negotiations with insurance companies to keep your case from going to trial, place your trust in Gutierrez Law when seeking maximum compensation for your injuries.
-By doing so, you will have a Los Angeles slip and fall attorney working on your case who will hold a property owner and insurance company accountable for their actions.
+Filing a lawsuit for slip and fall accidents are never easy.
+They will likely involve negotiations with insurance companies to keep your case from going to trial.
+Place your trust in our Los Angeles slip and fall attorney at Gutierrez Law when seeking maximum compensation for your injuries.
+We will hold the property owner and insurance company accountable for their actions.